allie128/RIBBiTR_workshop/PA_bd_tree.md

 You can also run raxml [online](https://raxml-ng.vital-it.ch/#/).
 Lots of options\!

+For the purposes of this workshop I’ve made all the trees for us and they are in the folder *PA\_locus\_trees*

-Next I concatenated all newick trees into one file to be input into Astral.
+Next we need to concatenate all trees into one file to be input into Astral.
+You can do this with a simple command on the command line.
 In the directory with all the trees (and only the trees) with nodes collapsed I ran the following:

 for mac: \> cat \* \> combined\_trees.newick